pivotal/docs-tas-adapter/getting-started.md

     cf create-space SPACE-NAME
     cf target -s SPACE-NAME
     ```
+    Where:
+    - `ORG-NAME` is the name of the org you want to create.
+    - `SPACE-NAME` is the name of the space you want to create.

 ## <a id="deploy-sample-app"></a>Deploy a sample app

 The `cf push` command remains the same.
-After you've targeted the org and the space you created, you can push the app to the Kubernetes cluster:
+After you target the org and the space you created, you can push the app to the Kubernetes cluster:

 ```bash
 cf push APP-NAME
 ```
+Where `APP-NAME` is the name of your app.

 > **Note:** For HTTP ingress routing to work, set the `PORT` environment variable to `8080` in the app manifest.
 For more information, see the [Release Notes](release-notes.md).